AlbertoMF2/DenseNet-for-Spectrograms/README.md

-# Age Prediction from ECG Data
+# Biological Age Prediction from ECG Data

 This project was developed as part of my Bachelor's Thesis at Valladolid University (UVa).
 The goal of this code is to predict the biological age of a person using electrocardiogram (ECG) signals represented as spectrograms.
 All aspects related to the project, as well as the results, are described in the corresponding paper under the name "Predicción de edad a partir de datos de ECG", available in the UVa repository.